 Stay with me, and I will show you how the above four points apply to both plants and people.

 How is this similar to humans?
-People’s negative core beliefs and life long held patterns about themselves are similar to planters.
+People’s negative core beliefs and life long held patterns about themselves are similar to planters, for instance.
 People can only grow as big as their beliefs let them.
-When people’s views are stagnant and they are not willing to be challenged to expand, then it is hard to grow, thrive and be the best possible version of themselves.
+When people’s views are stagnant and they are not willing to be challenged to expand, it is hard to grow, thrive and be the best possible version of themselves.
 They get the size of growth that their views allow them.

 What is the difference between guiding plants and people to maximize their growth and reach their full potential?
 With plants, it is easy.
 You get a bigger planter!
 Humans are another story.
 I call it the “awareness factor.”